nicolasriquet/nicolasriquet.github.io/index.md

 I am conducting research in the field of **Software Engineering**.
 My research interests are the following: empirical software engineering, data science in software engineering, technical debt, software/systems architecture, DevOps, software engineering for machine learning.

+### Research groups

-I am a member of the Software Normalization Assessment and Improvement Lab at University of Namur (SNAIL): https://snail.info.unamur.be/, https://snail.info.unamur.be/project/phd-nicolas-riquet/.
+I am a member of the following research groups:
+* Software Normalization Assessment and Improvement Lab at University of Namur (SNAIL): https://snail.info.unamur.be.

 ### Conferences attended